mpEsri/vesselshape-generator-for-geoevent/vesselshape-generator-processor/README.md

-# Rangefan Calculator

-___This repository is no longer maintained___
+# Vessel Shape Generator for GeoEvent

-The Range fan Calculator generates a range fan originating at the input event's point location given a reange, traversal arc angle, and a bearing
+The Vessel Shape Generator generates shape of a vessel at the input event's point location given a set of parameters
 ![Image of Rangefan Processor](rangefans_390X150.png)